hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-1-kirbys-adventure.html.md

 (This beautiful GIF is from [this article](http://1morecastle.com/2014/03/kirbys-adventure-jump-animation/) on 1 More Castle.)

 The *Kirby's Adventure* soundtrack is its own bit of masterpiece.
-I've joked with friends that it's just about impossible to be around me when I'm listening to the soundtrack.
-(I burned it to a CD to listen to in my car.)
+It's, again, technically and aesthetically masterful.
+I burned the soundtrack to a CD to listen to in my car.
 When I was teaching at UT, I spent nearly a whole class period dissecting it.
 The steel drums on DPCM!
 The triangle-wave channel pitched way up and the square wave pitched way down!
 Mwah, mwah, mwah~!

 *Kirby's Adventure* is a delight to play, too.
 You can't help but love the sweet details of the claw-machine and quick draw minigames.
 Every level has new surprises.
 And with frequent save points, the game doesn't require the patience and free time of an 8-year-old to complete beginning to end.